wwiecek/baggr/readme.md

 ## Basic use case

 `baggr` is designed to work well with both individual-level (“full”) and aggregate/summary (“group”) data on treatment effect.
-In basic cases only the summary information on treatment effects (such as means and their standard errors) is needed.
-Data are always specified in a single data frame and the same `baggr()` function is used for different models.
+In basic cases, only the summary information on treatment effects (such as means and their standard errors) is needed.
+Data are always specified in a single input data frame and the same `baggr()` function is used for different models.

 For the “standard” cases of modelling means, the appropriate model is detected from the shape of data.